temitayocharles/stack-to-k8s/labs/08-chaos.md

 - Create a short Workflow that runs a pod-kill (mode: one) followed by a 30s network delay.
 Verify the application remains available (returns 200) during the experiment and document the recovery time.

+---

+## 🧠 Test Your Knowledge

+Ready to verify your mastery?
+Take the **[Lab 8 Self-Assessment Quiz](../docs/learning/SELF-ASSESSMENT.md#-lab-8--chaos-engineering)** and see how you score!